vvenla/trumponator/files/Report.md

 ### Idea behind the Trumponator

 U.S politics have always been one of the factors affecting stock markets.
 The country is influencial in worldwide perspective and stock markets nationally and internationally follow U.S. politics and relationship to other countries.
 To give few examples if the political decision is made to raise taxes that has a clear negative affect to the stock markets.
 Also changing laws and regulations, or export/import sanctions for products may have either positive or negative impact.
 Goverment spending and misallocating of resources and money supply may hurt the economy resulting either inflationary or deflationary environment.
-Monetary policy may cause direct up or down change in interest rates and e.g. higher rates make credit more expensive for companies and the stock markets turn down.
+Monetary politics may cause direct up or down change in interest rates and e.g. higher rates make credit more expensive for companies and the stock markets turn down.

 The interest towards the Donald Trump has arises from his contradictory personality in today's politics in U.S.  As a business man he understands how to manipulate markets but his impulsive behaviour especially towards differing opinions cause unwanted reactions.
 During the Trump presidency many of the above mentioned political decisions have been made causing uncertainty in the financial markets.